gumaerc-testorg/15.232-fall-2013/content/pages/instructor-insights/structuring-assignments-and-setting-expectations.md

 ### Iterations and Feedback

-The way I designed the [team project assignment]({{< baseurl >}}/pages/assignments/mini-case-portfolio) could be quite irritating for students because they had three chances to iterate on it.
+The way I designed the {{% resource_link e53d3d56-ab3c-0bd5-9819-a1795522c836 "team project assignment" %}} could be quite irritating for students because they had three chances to iterate on it.
 I have learned that students often are so busy that they work on an assignment the night before it’s due and miss the chance to make it better.

 For anything good, it has to be done once and then made better.
 A great way to do this is to get feedback on it and iterate.
 Many MIT courses don't give students a chance to iterate or tap into faculty and peer feedback.
 Or you get feedback after the grade is in, so there's no recourse.
 I feel strongly that multifaceted feedback is good for people because it helps them calibrate, and get over themselves.
 Somebody might give you something harsh, but another person will say something good, so students gain perspective and learn to deal with negative criticism.